solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     node.
 Often, applications that run on elastic, autoscaling services, like Azure App Service, couple well with read replicas.

--   [Input output operations per second (IOPS):] IOPS can be configured based on your performance needs.
+-   [Input-output operations per second (IOPS):] IOPS can be configured based on your performance needs.

     ![][8]